www0wwwjs1/tensorflow-siamese-fc/README.md

 1. [ **Tracking only** ] For tracking, pretrained networks as ckpt file can be plugged into the `tracker.py` directly.
    1. Clone the repository.
-   2. A pretrained networks with Imagenet VID dataset can be downloaded soon from [baidu pan](https://pan.baidu.com/s/1skCcuLZ), unzip the file to `./models/`.
+   2. A pretrained networks with Imagenet VID dataset can be downloaded from [baidu pan](https://pan.baidu.com/s/1skCcuLZ), unzip the file to `./models/`.
    3. Execute `tracker.py`, the video sequence (`./demo-sequences/vot15_bag`) is processed as an example.

 2. [ **Training** ] To train a model, following steps can be considered.